Watermelon: History

-Watermelons were originally cultivated for their high water content and were stored to be eaten during dry seasons, not only as a food source, but as a method of storing water.
+Watermelons were originally cultivated for their high water content and stored to be eaten during dry seasons, as a source of both food and water.
 Watermelon seeds were found in the Dead Sea region at the ancient settlements of Bab edh-Dhra and Tel Arad.

 Many 5000-year-old wild watermelon seeds (C. lanatus) were discovered at Uan Muhuggiag, a prehistoric archaeological site located in southwestern Libya.
 This archaeobotanical discovery may support the possibility that the plant was more widely distributed in the past.

 In the 7th century, watermelons were being cultivated in India, and by the 10th century had reached China.
 The Moors introduced the fruit into the Iberian Peninsula, and there is evidence of it being cultivated in Córdoba in 961 and also in Seville in 1158.
 It spread northwards through southern Europe, perhaps limited in its advance by summer temperatures being insufficient for good yields.
 The fruit had begun appearing in European herbals by 1600, and was widely planted in Europe in the 17th century as a minor garden crop.

-Early watermelons were not sweet, but bitter, with yellowish-white flesh and difficult to open.
-Through breeding, watermelons later tasted better and were easier to open.
+Early watermelons were not sweet, but bitter, with yellowish-white flesh.
+They were also difficult to open.
+The modern watermelon, which tastes sweeter and is easier to open, was developed over time through selective breeding.